Up to 50% off sofas & mattresses — limited‑time deals.

 • People who want support first, including heavier bodies that sink too much on plush sofas

-• Mixed-use rooms (work, TV, and hosting) where a steadier seat helps
+• Mixed-use rooms for work, TV, and hosting

-• Taller users who benefit from choosing standard vs. deeper depth
+• Taller users who want a choice between standard and deeper seating

 Where it falls short: